stefimaz/Fintech_Database/challenge2/loan_qualifier_app/README.md

 ## Usage

-TTo use the loan qualifier application simply clone the repository and run the **app.py** with:
+To use the loan qualifier application simply clone the repository and run the **app.py** with:

 ```python
 python app.py